 Similarly, organisations granted a permit to conduct fund-raising for foreign charitable purposes must maintain records and proper accounts of each fund-raising exercise.

-The granting of a permit may also conditional on the 80:20 fund-raising rule being heeded to.
+The granting of a permit may also be conditional on the 80:20 fund-raising rule being heeded.

 Public fund-raising for foreign charitable purposes

 If the fund-raising is a public appeal (i.e funds raised from members of the public), an 80:20 rule will apply.
 This means that 80% of the funds raised have to be applied for charitable purposes within Singapore.

 The remaining 20% of the funds may be remitted for overseas charitable purposes.